vadimkalaida/djinni_task1/README.md

 2. Down arrow (top bar, left) on click hides this white header - ready

-3. Search icon on top right, on click expands into input field, and is possible to type keywords - not ready
+3. Search icon on top right, on click expands into input field, and is possible to type keywords - ready

 4. Switch button (top right bar) changes the layout - not ready